josephinel6/roboeval-documentation/data/tasks/lift-tray.rst

 Success
 -----------
-This task involves picking up a tray with both grippers and lifting it at least 0.1cm above the table.
+Grasp the breakfast tray with the two grippers and lift it clear of the source table without the tray touching either the table or the floor.

 Stages